MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Special_Characters.md

 ## Vertical tab (`v)

 The vertical tab (`` `v ``) character advances to the next vertical tab stop and writes the remaining output at that point.
-The rendering of the the vertical tab is device and terminal dependent.
+The rendering of the vertical tab is device and terminal dependent.

 ```powershell